ydkmlt84/Maintainerr_docs/docs/Installation.md

         3. Click on the "Edit" button to change permissions.
         4. In the permissions window, select a user or group from the list.
 Then, check or uncheck the boxes in the "Permissions for [username]" section to grant or deny specific permissions (like "Read", "Write", etc.).
         5. Click "OK" to apply the changes.

-1. The data directory location largely depends on how you are installing Maintainerr.
+The data directory location largely depends on how you are installing Maintainerr.
 If using Docker, these are the two places where could you set the host data directory.

-    Docker run:
+=== "Run"

-          -v <your host location>:/opt/data \
+    `-v <your host location>:/opt/data \`

-    Docker compose:
+=== "Compose"
     volumes:
       - type: bind
-            source: <your host location>
+        source: `<your host location>`
         target: /opt/data

 ## Run